• Skip to main content

 How to make cabbage juice taste great

-Each juice recipe contains 2 vegetables (cabbage and one other) and 1 fruit.
+• Each juice recipe contains 2 vegetables (cabbage and one other) and 1 fruit.
 I find that this combination provides just the right amount of sweetness to enhance the flavour of the vegetables (raw cabbage juice is not very sweet and it pairs really well with naturally sweet ingredients).
-This is a simple, tried and tested way of making cabbage juice taste good!

 Cabbage juice benefits

 We all know that cabbage is a super healthy vegetable.
-According to online magazine Healthline, cabbage is packed full of important nutrients and vitamins, such as Vitamins C and K among others.
-Cabbage may also have a beneficial effect on our digestion, heart health, cholesterol, blood pressure, the list goes on.
+Cabbage as well as cabbage juice are packed full of important nutrients and vitamins, such as Vitamins C and K. Drinking cabbage juice may also have a beneficial effect on our digestion, heart health, cholesterol, blood pressure, the list goes on.

 So whether coleslaw or sauerkraut, eating cabbage, both raw or fermented, as well as cooked, has lots of benefits.
 And if you are pressed for time you can always make a delicious juice!